moby/moby/docs/sources/articles/runmetrics.md

 a particular group”, while `/lxc/pumpkin` means that the process is likely to be a member of a container named `pumpkin`.

-## Finding the Cgroup for a Given Container
+## Finding the cgroup for a given container

 For each container, one cgroup will be created in each hierarchy.
 On older systems with older versions of the LXC userland tools, the name of